 Kat Von D's story is a long, diverse, and interesting one.
 She first gained national attention on the reality TV shows Miami Ink and LA Ink.
 But she’s much more than just a tattoo artist and makeup mogul.
 Some things you didn’t know about Kat Von D, especially about her background and hobbies, will totally surprise you.
-If you consider yourself a Kat Von D fan or even if you just want some inspiration from one of the industry's savviest icons, check out these facts from behind the scenes with Kat Von D, from the story behind her first tattoo to some of her most fundamental beliefs.
-The multi-talented artist-to-the-stars is actually pretty deep, and definitely very cool.
+If you consider yourself a Kat Von D fan or even just want some inspiration from one of the industry's savviest figures, check out these facts from behind the scenes with Kat Von D. They range from the story of her first tattoo to some of her most fundamental beliefs.

 She Is A Classically Trained Pianist